Indigenous learning products

 A collection of video clips of Indigenous leaders and public servants discussing the meaning of reconciliation.

-- Many Eagle Set Dance Song (Michif Song)
+- Many Eagle Set Sundance Song (Michif Song)

 This is the story of the "Many Eagle Set Sundance Song" as told by Folklorist and Author Nicholas Vrooman.